CodesWithRobi/19CS413_AI_Lab_2023-24/Ex.No11BlockWorldProblem.md

 <img width="626" height="564" alt="image" src="https://github.com/user-attachments/assets/6e94d2d3-ae4b-477b-9ae7-8ef7abea11f8" />

-### RESULT :
-Thus the plan for given block world problem is obtained by PDDL editor or STRIPS FIDDLE using domain description.

 ### Result:
 Thus the plan was found for the initial and goal state of block world problem.